 * * * * *

 Judy received her Alexander Technique teacher training at the Philadelphia School for the Alexander Technique.
 Her first and most influential teacher was Martha Hansen Fertman, co-founder and now director of the Philadelphia School.
 Judy studied with other renowned teachers including Marjorie Barstow and Elizabeth Walker, both students of FM Alexander.
-She recently completed a post-graduate course in New York City with John Nicholls.
+She also completed a post-graduate course in New York City with John Nicholls.